Francesco149/docker-dots/README.md

+note: this repository also doubles as my dotfiles for client machines, which means it includes configs for graphical stuff that aren't used by the docker container itself

 I've been experimenting with using a Dockerfile as a whole system config for a headless environment that I ssh into for daily non-graphical workflow like coding, building and deploying stuff, managing files,